kedar1514/kedar1514/README.md

 **`Digital Craftsman (Developer/Programmer/Creator)`**
 <br />
 <p align="left">
-I'm a 23-year-old full-stack and web3 developer based in Mumbai, India.
+I'm a 23-year-old full-stack based in Mumbai, India.
 With over 2 years of hands-on industry experience, I've delved into web development, blockchain, and open source.
 I thrive on challenges and am confident in my ability to drive tech innovation.
 </p>